climate-refarm/registry/README.md

 ## Tracking Carbon Credits

+Carbon credits are tracked in the **main ledger** (`ledger/main.csv`):
-- When new carbon credits are `issued`, they are added as rows on the main ledger (`ledger/main.csv`)
+- When new carbon credits are `issued`, they are added as rows on the main ledger
 - When carbon credits are `retired`, their status is updated on the main ledger

 > [!NOTE]
 > Note that in our registry, carbon credits can have a `pre_retired` status.
-Pre-retirement means that the credit was sold ahead of time based on the projected impact of a project, and is equivalent to selling a carbon credit with a future vintage.
-When that project's next monitoring period is completed, pre-retired credits are replaced by retired credits.
-We made the decision to allow pre-retired credits in order to provide vital up-front funding for some of our sustainable food projects.
+Pre-retirement means that the credit was sold ahead of time based on the projected impact of a project.
+This is equivalent to selling a carbon credit with a future vintage.
+When that project's next monitoring period is completed, pre-retired credits are always replaced by retired credits.
+Pre-retired credits are used to provide up-front funding for some sustainable food projects that would not be possible without it.

 ## Tracking our Climate Offset Portfolio

 Climate Refarm allows individuals and companies to offset their emissions by purchasing offsets from a [portfolio of projects](https://www.climaterefarm.com/our-approach).
-This portfolio combines several different types of projects that complement each other, such as sustainable food, nature-based restoration, and conservation.
+This portfolio combines several complementary types of projects, such as sustainable food, nature-based restoration, and conservation.

 When customers purchase offsets from the portfolio, we do the following:
 1. Retire offsets from the **main ledger** on their behalf
 2. Add the serial numbers of the retired offsets to our **portfolio ledger**
+3. Re-calculate the total impact of portfolio with the newly retired credits included

-The portfolio ledger is organied by month for convenience.
+The portfolio ledger is organized by month for convenience.
 For example, if you wanted to see all of the credits that were retired into the portfolio in October 2023, you could inspect the file `retirements/202310.csv`.

-We maintain a running total of some portfolio impact metrics in the `summary.json` file.
-Among other things, these impact metrics are used calculate each user's impact on our platform.
+We maintain a running total of portfolio impact metrics in the `summary.json` file.
+In addition to our internal performance evaluation, these impact metrics are used calculate the impact of each customer's contribution.

 ## Verifying the Ledger

-We run a number of automated checks to ensure the following:
+We run a number of automated checks to ensure that:
-- Credits serial numbers are unique
+- :white_check_mark: Credits serial numbers are unique
+- :white_check_mark: Project IDs are unique
+- :white_check_mark: Every credit is associated with a valid project ID
-- Credits are never double counted
+- :white_check_mark: Credits are not double counted
-- All credits in the Climate Offset Portfolio have been properly retired
+- :white_check_mark: All credits in the Climate Offset Portfolio have been properly `retired` or `pre_retired`
-- Credit issuances from each project exactly match the emissions reductions from that project
+- :white_check_mark: Credit issuances from each project are less than or equal to emission reductions from that project

-Every update to the ledger must pass these validation checks before being submitting and reflected here.
+Every update to the ledger must pass these validation checks before being merged into `main`.

 ## Development